YusufBhatti/YusufBhatti.github.io/Research_page/research.md

 <ul>
+Bhatti, Y.A., Revell, L.E., Schuddeboom, A.J., McDonald, A.J., Archibald, A.T., Williams, J., Venugopal, A.U., Hardacre, C. and Behrens, E., 2023.
+The sensitivity of Southern Ocean atmospheric dimethyl sulfide (DMS) to modeled oceanic DMS concentrations and emissions.
+Atmospheric Chemistry and Physics, 23(24), pp.15181-15196.
 <li><strong>Aim:</strong> Assess the sensitivity of atmospheric DMS to oceanic DMS datasets and transfer velocity parameterizations.</li>
 <li><strong>Methods:</strong> Conducted eight 10-year simulations using UKESM1-AMIP, testing four oceanic DMS datasets and three transfer velocity parameterizations.</li>
 <li>The choice of oceanic DMS dataset has a larger influence on atmospheric DMS than the choice of DMS transfer velocity.</li>